briancappello/flask-unchained/docs/index.rst

     from flask_unchained import unchained, injectable

     @unchained.inject()
-    def hello_world(name: Optional[str] = None,
-                    hello_service: HelloService = injectable):
+    def print_hello(name: str, hello_service: HelloService = injectable):
         print(hello_service.hello_world(name))

     @unchained.before_first_request
     def runs_once_at_startup():
-        hello_world()
+        print_hello("App")

     @unchained.app.after_request
     def runs_after_each_request_to_an_app_bundle_view(response):
-        hello_world("Response")
+        print_hello("Response")
         return response

-As shown above, the Unchained extension acts as a replacement for (more accurately, a proxy to) much of the public API of the ``flask.Flask`` and ``flask.Blueprint`` classes.
-It also plays a role in the app factory:
+The Unchained Extension also plays a role in the app factory:

 The App Factory
 ^^^^^^^^^^^^^^^

 The app factory discovers all the code from your app and its bundles, and then with it automatically initializes, configures, and "boots up" the Flask ``app`` instance for you.
-I know that probably sounds like magic, but it's actually quite easy to understand, and every step it takes can be customized by you if necessary.
-In pseudo code, it looks about like this:
+I know that sounds like magic, but it's actually quite easy to understand, and every step it takes can be customized by you if necessary.
+In barely-pseudo-code, the app factory looks like this:

 .. code-block::